primaryobjects/chatskills/readme.md

 var horoscope = chatskills.add('horoscope');
 ```

-## Create an Intent
+## Creating an Intent

 Skills are made up of intents.
 This is where input from the user is matched against an array of utterances.
 When a match is found, that intent is executed.
 An intent can output a response by calling ```res.say('hello')```.

-Here's an example of creating a new intent, named "predict".
+Here's an example of creating a new intent for the skill "horoscope".

 ```javascript
 horoscope.intent('predict', {